-Counteracting some of these positives was profit-taking, particularly within the IT sector, which was the largest detractor to performance this month.
-This came in part from rotation out of some small-cap, specialist Taiwanese companies such as eMemory Technology and Faraday Technology, but also from pullbacks in the unrelated Latin American technology names.
+Counteracting some of these positives was profit-taking, including the IT sector, which was a slight detractor to performance this month.
+This came principally from rotation out of some small-cap, specialist Taiwanese companies such as eMemory Technology and Faraday Technology.